isomerpages/moe-catholichigh/_secondary/Talent Development/Music Elective Programme.md

 The Selection Exercise for 2026 Level 1 CHS MEP:

-Friday, 26 December 2025, 9.00am: Submission deadline for MEP applications
+Friday, 26 December 2025, 9.00am: Submission deadline for [MEP application](http://go.gov.sg/2026chsmep)

 Monday, 29 December 2025, 2.00 - 2.30pm: MEP briefing for all applicants and 1 parent / guardian
 <br>Parents / Guardians may leave after the briefing and fetch their son / ward after the audition.